roryclaasen/ReactTicTacToe/README.md

 ## Play

-You can play the game online in your browser [here](https://roryclaasen.github.io/ReactTicTacToe).
+You can play the game online in your browser [here](https://u-tictactoe.herokuapp.com).
 Note that there may be increased page loading time on first load as the server may need to start.

-[Development server](https://roryclaasen.github.io/ReactTicTacToe-dev) (Test the latest features or it may not even work yet)

 ## About